On estimate of operator for $0<p<\infty $: Molecular characterization of

-The molecular theory for Hardy spaces $H^p$ was established by Coifman \cite{Coif}, Coifman and Weiss \cite{CW}, and Taibleson and Weiss \cite{TW2}.
-The weighted case can be found in \cite{LL}.
-The molecular theory of Hardy spaces provides an effective method to prove boundedness of operators on Hardy spaces.
-In this section, we will prove a molecular theorem for $BL^{p,s}_{w}$ and $BH^{p,s}_{w}$.
+Coifman \cite{Coif}, Coifman and Weiss \cite{CW}, and Taibleson and Weiss \cite{TW2} proved that Hardy spaces $H^p$ with$0<p\leq 1$ can also be characterized in terms of the molecular.
+Lee and Lin \cite{LL} proved that the weighted Hardy spaces $H_w^p$ with$0<p\leq 1$ are characterized in terms of the weighted molecular.
+The molecular characterization of Hardy spaces provides an effective method to prove boundedness of operators on Hardy spaces.